mallikaadak/THE-SPARKS-FOUNDATION-GRIP/README.md

-# TSF-TASK1-GRIP-JULY-21
+# THE SPARKS FOUNDATION - GRIP - JULY 2021
-Student score prediction using supervised ML
+Prediction using Supervised and Unsupervised Machine Learning